-Celebrating diversity, the 5th Annual Long Beach Indie International Film, Media, and Music Festival takes place August 29-September 2, 2018 at the Cinemark at the Pike Theaters.
-A Five-Star-rated festival, we are looking for films, TV pilots, web series, and music videos of any theme or genre.
+Celebrating diversity, the 5th Annual Long Beach Indie International Film, Media, and Music Festival takes place August 29-September 2, 2018 at the Cinemark at the Pike Theaters in scenic Long beach, California.
+We are looking for films, TV pilots, web series, and music videos of any theme or genre.
 Women and diverse directors are especially encouraged to submit.

 Additionally, Long Beach Indie has a special place in our heart for:

 * Spirituality, Religion, and Social Justice

 * Filmmakers telling the stories of women and people of color.